dhirmadi/mwap/docs/architecture/v3-domainmap.md

 * **Constraints**:

   * One tenant per user (enforced in DB + app layer)
-  * Deletable only by superadmin
+  * Deletable only by superadmin (hard delete, removes all associated projects and integrations)
 * **Relations**:

   * One-to-one with User